farhanma/CS242/README.md

 # GO Game

 This project is an implementation of the Chinese board game GO.
-This is a final project for the Programming Languages course (CS242) given at KAUST in Spring 2014.
+This was a final project for the graduate-level course CS242: Programming Languages, which was given at KAUST in Spring semester 2014.
-Implemented using: Google GO Programming Language.
+The code is written by Google GO Programming Language.

 **Development Team:**